 Meanwhile, in 1913, physicist Niels Bohr suggested that the electrons were confined into clearly defined, quantized orbits, and could jump between these, but could not freely spiral inward or outward in intermediate states.
 An electron must absorb or emit specific amounts of energy to transition between these fixed orbits.
 When the light from a heated material was passed through a prism, it produced a multi-colored spectrum.
 The appearance of fixed lines in this spectrum was successfully explained by these orbital transitions.

 The development of the mass spectrometer allowed the exact mass of atoms to be measured.
 The device uses a magnet to bend the trajectory of a beam of ions, and the amount of deflection is determined by the ratio of an atom's mass to its charge.
-The chemist Francis William Aston used this instrument to show that isotopes had different masses.
-The atomic mass of these isotopes varied by integer amounts, called the whole number rule.
-The explanation for these different isotopes awaited the discovery of the neutron, a neutral-charged particle with a mass similar to the proton, by the physicist James Chadwick in 1932.
-Isotopes were then explained as elements with the same number of protons, but different numbers of neutrons within the nucleus.
+The chemist Francis

-Fission, high energy physics and condensed matter:
+Fission, high energy physics and condense

 In 1938, the German chemist Otto Hahn, a student of Rutherford, directed neutrons onto uranium atoms expecting to get transuranium elements.
 Instead, his chemical experiments showed barium as a product.
 A year later, Lise Meitner and her nephew Otto Frisch verified that Hahn's result were the first experimental nuclear fission.
 In 1944, Hahn received the Nobel prize in chemistry.
 Despite Hahn's efforts, the contributions of Meitner and Frisch were not recognized.